azhumabay/azhumabay/README.md

 <ul>
   <li>Built several small projects using HTML, CSS, and JavaScript.</li>
   <li>Created a TODO list application with CRUD functionality and localStorage integration.</li>
+  <li>Rick and Morty API Project – Developed a frontend application using React, Zustand, and styled-components</li>
 </ul>

 🎯 Future Goals: